e-zk/vis-shebang/README.md

 # vis-shebang
 [vis](https://github.com/martanne/vis) plugin to set syntax based on shebang.

-*Note: This is my first attempt at writing literally anything in Lua; this project is very much a work in progress.
-Please open an issue if you find any errors :)*
+*Please open an issue if you encounter any problems or bugs.*

 ## example configuration
 vis-shebang uses a global variable that maps shebangs to syntaxes, in the following format.